 Correcting Inaccurate Information

 If you discover that we hold inaccurate information about you, you can request that we correct that information and FASTCOM BROADBAND LTD would very much encourage you to do so.
-Any such request must be in writing and should be transmitted to us either by post or by email at Third Floor, Carroll House, 15/16 Stephen Street, Sligo, F91 ADK4 or firstname.lastname@example.org referred to above.
+Any such request must be in writing and should be transmitted to us either by post at: Third Floor, Carroll House, 15/16 Stephen Street, Sligo, F91 ADK4 or by email.
 We may require photo identification to confirm and fulfil the request.

 We will review permissions already given by you before any actions are taken in respect of any further processing and update these as or if required by contacting you.